-John Logie Baird (1888 – 1946) was a Scottish engineer and inventor, who demonstrated the first televised moving objects, the first transatlantic TV broadcast, and the first colour TV in 1941.
+John Logie Baird (1888 – 1946) was a Scottish engineer and inventor, who demonstrated the first televised moving objects, the first transatlantic TV broadcast and the first colour TV in 1941.

 Short Bio John Logie Baird

-Baird began his research into the problems of televising moving objects at the age of 18.
-In 1926 he televised objects in outline, using a flying spot of light to scan a cathode ray tube.
-He demonstrated the first transatlantic television broadcast in 1928.
+By 1926 he was able to successfully show televised objects in outline, using a flying spot of light to scan a cathode ray tube.
+He demonstrated his tv to the Royal Institution on 26 January 1926.

 More successfully, he tried to create the world’s first video recording device.
 His phonograph could record a 30 line video signal onto a 78 black disc.
-Although it never caught on, it should his inventive capacity.
+Although it never caught on, it showed his inventive capacity.

 He married Margaret Albu in 1931 and they had two children Diana Baird and Malcolm Baird.

 Baird was dogged with ill health throughout his life.
 Baird died on 14 June 1946 in Bexhill-on-Sea in Sussex.

 - John Logie Baird – a life. by his son Malcolm Baird at Amazon

 Inventors – Famous inventors including Cai Lun, Leonardo da Vinci, Galileo, Thomas Edison, Nikola Tesla, Sir Isaac Newton, James Watt and Samuel Morse.